 Contemporary and Period

 Generously appointed, elegant in design, and defined by their original features, our Deluxe Rooms are characterised by Beaverbrook’s past guests, and embody a la mode luxury.
-Each room benefits from stunning views, and opulent bathrooms.
+Each room benefits from an opulent bathrooms.

 Take a look

 - Bathroom and slippers

 "Never say 'no' to adventures" - Ian Fleming